exoplatform/exo-documentation/docs/GettingStarted.rst

 Posting links in the activity stream
 -------------------------------------

-When you copy and paste a link or a video link into the text area, if the link is regognized, a preview will apear at the buttom of the typing area.
+When you copy and paste a link or a video link into the text area, if the link is recognized, a preview appears at the bottom of the typing area.
 You have the possibility to delete it if you don't want to have a preview in your post using the 'X' icon.

 |image226|